Wolf-Code/Template-Generator/README.md

 #### Usage of parameters
 When adding files or contents of files to the template, parameter placeholders can be used.
 These placeholders look like `{variablename}` and will be replaced with the value entered in Visual Studio Code when running the template generation.

+### Examples

+An example of a template (an overly templified React component) can be found in the `example` folder of this repository.